Want to save money by using Canadian drug stores?

 Then, last summer, I got an anonymous call claiming that drugs bought in Canada are inferior, even dangerous.
 Other seniors received the same disinformation via mail-outs and advertising.

-To the contrary, I believe that the majority of Americans buying in Canada cannot afford drugs at all at artificially inflated American prices.
+On the contrary, I believe that the majority of Americans buying in Canada cannot afford drugs at all at artificially inflated American prices.

 Were the drug companies – the top seven of which took in more in pure profit than the top seven auto companies, the top seven oil companies, the top seven airline companies, and the top seven media companies – fretting that they might lose a nickel or two?